renan-peres/fabric-remote-tools/README.md

 # Fabric Remote Tools

 This purpose with this package was to include some of the available options for remote management of Microsoft Fabric and OneLake resources.
-It provides CRUD operations for Files and Tables in Fabric Lakehouses, UPSERT operstions for Delta Tables, and some Fabric API executions.

-The functions are particularly useful for managing Fabric resources within your external CI/CD and IaC pipelines, offering finer-grained control over your Fabric environment.
+The functions are particularly useful for managing Fabric resources within your external CI/CD and IaC pipelines.
+It provides CRUD operations for Files and Tables in a Fabric Lakehouses, UPSERT operstions for Delta Tables, and some funtions for executing Fabric APIs.

 ## Table of Contents